 Thus, the Balinese had no reason not to welcome those outsiders.
 Some even gave them their daughter to marry.
 Over time these new settlers took root, one at a time, one here on the coast, another one further East, unconnected with one another.

-Two hundred years later, Islam was not swallowed.
+Two hundred years later, Islam had still not been taken up by this little island.
 It was instead prevented from taking over Bali by a decision of the local king.
 The way it occurred is depicted, not in a blunt factual way by a court chronicler, but in a metaphorical way, through a local folk story.

 But it did not work as expected in Bali.